-Giggling, she said, "What happened is what we've both been hoping would happen.
+Giggling, she explained, "What happened is what we've both been hoping would happen.
 I heard a rumor yesterday that the Daily Prophet was going out of business.
 I wasn't able to confirm it since no one in Gryffindor, nor any of our friends from other houses for that matter, subscribe to it.
 I checked the library and was shocked that even it doesn't receive the paper anymore."

 Harry grinned.
 "Maybe they realized that there's no useful information in it."